mpuening/npm-wrapper/SETUP.md

 tscw
 ```

+There is also the LICENSE file I added.
+Consider using your own license.

 ## Why do I need Java?

 Because of the use of the Gradle Wrapper to bootstrap the installation of everying,